Adversarial Purification by Consistency-aware Latent Space Optimization on Data Manifolds: Experiments

 \subsection{Ablation Studies}

-The preceding results show the satisfactory robustness of our \mymethod~against both white-box attacks and consistency-disruption attack.
-This stems from three key components: 1) the perceptual consistency restoration, capturing fine textures and details of the test sample; 2) the latent distribution consistency constraint, effectively avoiding fitting adversarial perturbations; 3) the latent vector consistency prediction, aggregating multiple generated samples for more reliable classification outcomes.
+The preceding results show the satisfactory robustness of our \mymethod~against both white-box attacks and consistency-disruption attack. {This stems from four key components: 1) the choice of generative model, lying the foundation of the latent space structure for purification;} 2) the perceptual consistency restoration, capturing fine textures and details of the test sample; 3) the latent distribution consistency constraint, effectively avoiding fitting adversarial perturbations; 4) the latent vector consistency prediction, aggregating multiple generated samples for more reliable classification outcomes.
 Next, we validate the effectiveness of each related component.